mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person:** I was reading an account of Tibetan Buddhism, and the author was talking about Zen, and they were talking about the *purity* of Zen.
 You know, it sounds like you’re talking about Zen in a very pure sense of just entering nondualism.
 And they were saying that for very rare people, they can go into that very pure practice and get into it, but for say the typical American, who’s completely caught in dualism, they can’t just step into that kind of purity, they have to work on it step by step, and Tibetan Buddhism gives you the various steps to work on, so you can get to that pure point.
 It sounds like that’s what you’re saying, that me as an individual striving for enlightenment is already dualistic, and so you’re being very pure about it.
 But maybe me as a person caught in the middle of duality, how can I get into that kind of purity?
 Isn’t that awfully hard?

-**Katagiri:** Well, that is not only Americans, but also Japanese, or whoever you are.
+**Katagiri Roshi:** Well, that is not only Americans, but also Japanese, or whoever you are.
 But if you attain enlightenment in dualism, that enlightenment is nothing but dualistic enlightenment; that’s all.
 Don’t you think so?
 That means dualistic enlightenment is sort of [the] “dregs.”
 It’s pretty hard to see those dregs... sort of always a *trace*, or track.

 **Same person:** You’re saying that it isn’t really the enlightened state of mind?

-**Katagiri:** No, I don’t think so.
+**Katagiri Roshi:** No, I don’t think so.
 It seems to be good; wonderful.
 [In that little] things are encouraging people.
 But finally, if you attain enlightenment in the dualistic world, it’s nothing but enlightenment in the dualistic world.

 For instance, I will show you calligraphy written by a first grade child who is an expert of calligraphy.
 So you should look at this and learn calligraphy.
 And then, this child tells you that you are great: master of calligraphy.
 Can you imagine?
 That is enlightenment.
 Do you understand?

 **Same person, and others:** No.

-**Katagiri:** A first grade child, who is master of calligraphy.
+**Katagiri Roshi:** A first grade child, who is master of calligraphy.
 But a first grade child is a first grade child; they’re not a perfect master of calligraphy.
 So, in the realm of first grade children, he is a master, an expert.
 But he is still, well, a childish calligrapher.

 This is *interesting*, so I will give you this example.
 So you should practice with this; day after day, you should write [calligraphy].
 Finally, this professional person says to you, you have reached the highest level of calligraphy.
 What is that?
 Do you understand?

 **Same person:** No, I still don’t get your point.

-**Katagiri:** So that is the highest level of calligraphy you can reach – that is what?
+**Katagiri Roshi:** So that is the highest level of calligraphy you can reach – that is what?
 It’s perfect?

 **Same person:** I don’t see it.

 **Another person:** Are you saying the highest calligraphy level is in the first grade?

-**Katagiri:** Well... *[The group laughs.]*
+**Katagiri Roshi:** Well... *[The group laughs.]*

 **Another person:** He means if a first grade child tells you that you’re a master, that doesn’t necessarily mean you’re a master.

-**Katagiri:** No...
+**Katagiri Roshi:** No...
 If I practice, okay?
 If I practice calligraphy by looking at his calligraphy, written by a first grade child, but he is the best person in the realm of first grade children.
 Is that clear?

 **Another person:** Highest in the first grade class?

-**Katagiri:** Sure.
+**Katagiri Roshi:** Sure.
 Mmm hmm. *[Laughter.]*

 So it is different from the great masters’ calligraphy, the second grade and third grade calligraphy.
 And then, I believe that is interesting calligraphy, I like it.
 So, I want to practice it, again and again.
 And then finally, the kid says, “Katagiri, your calligraphy is good, so I will give you a certificate.
 You are a Master of Calligraphy.”
 But look at this: this is nothing but the calligraphy written by a first grade child.
 The same, don’t you think?
 Do you understand?

 **Another person:** And you’re comparing that [to a] teacher ... of meditation.

-**Katagiri:** Yes, yes, that’s right.
+**Katagiri Roshi:** Yes, yes, that’s right.
 Sure, it’s a wonderful, wonderful calligraphy – but you don’t understand.
 But it’s universal, everyone understands this is good.
 [Or] even though you don’t understand it is good, some great authority of calligraphy says, “This is the best in the world.”
 And then even if you don’t like it, you look at this, and write it, again and again.
 Maybe it takes time.
 Maybe tomorrow you could be a master, but maybe it takes time, too.
 But it doesn’t matter.
 Whatever happens, always we have to look at that kind of example, and we have to write it again and again.

 That means, if you attain enlightenment in the dualistic world, that is nothing but dualistic enlightenment; that’s all.